SpicyLemon/SpicyLemon/bash_fun/README.md

 * `/deprecated` - A home for stuff that is no longer maintained, or has been replaced.
 * `file-helpers.sh` - A bash file with some functions for doing things with files.
 File should be sourced, not executed.
 * `fzf_wrapper.sh` - A bash function/script that adds some functionality to fzf.
-* `generic.sh` - A bash file with a bunch of generic functions for doing bash stuff.
-File should be sourced, not executed.
+* `/generic` - A directory to hold the files with a some generic environment functions.
+* `/generic-setup.sh` - The entry point to the generic functions.
+Source this in order to add all the genric functions.
 * `git-helpers.sh` - A bash file with a bunch of functions for making git life easier.
 File should be sourced, not executed.
 * `github.sh` - The beginnings of some functions for interacting with GitHub.
 File should be sourced, not executed.
 * `/gitlab` - A directory to hold the files containing functionality for interacting with GitLab.